SirSigma6207/Galvanic-Vestibular-Stimulation-Project/README.md

 - The other LED lights up when the current reverses

 This behavior demonstrates controlled bidirectional current flow, analogous to the operation of a GVS system.

+### Current Limits

+The current through the LEDs is determined by the voltage difference between the DAC output and the 1.65V reference, divided by the 500Ω resistor:

+I = (V_in − 1.65) / 500

+Since the ESP32 DAC ranges from 0V to 3.3V, the maximum deviation from the reference is ±1.65V.
+This limits the current to approximately:

+- **Maximum current** ≈ +3.3 mA
+- **Minimum current** ≈ −3.3 mA

+The current is naturally limited by the 500Ω resistor, which prevents excessive current flow through the GVS.
+Additionally, the op-amp’s feedback mechanism ensures controlled operation, so the system cannot exceed these bounds under normal conditions.

 ---